 The Prince Albert piercing is named after Prince Albert, who was the husband of Queen Victoria of England.
 He was reputed to have had this piercing done prior to his marriage to the queen around 1825.
 At that time, Beau Brummel started the craze for ultra tight men's trousers.
 Because the pants were so tight, the penis needed to be held to one side or the other so as not to create an unsightly bulge.
 To accomplish this, some men had their penis pierced to allow it to be held by a hook on the inside of the trousers.
 This piercing was called a "Dressing Ring" at the time, because tailors would ask if a gentleman dressed to the left or the right and tailor the trousers accordingly.
 To this day, tailors will ask if you dress to the left or right, all because of the dressing rings that were named after Prince Albert!

 The piercing of the Fraenulum is probably the second-most popular male genital piercing.
-It's usually incorrectly referred to as a "Frenum" piercing, but this is an abbreviated version of the true word Fraenulum.
-The Fraenulum is the small ridge of flesh joining the foreskin to the Glans of the penis.
+It's often referred to as a "Frenum" piercing, but this is an abbreviated version of the true word Fraenulum.
+The Fraenulum is the small ridge of flesh joining the foreskin to the glans of the penis.
 In most cases, circumcision removes or destroys it.
 However, in rare cases it still exists after circumcision.
 We could only find one account of it occurring among tribal people:

 "Among the Timorese of Indonesia, the Fraenulum beneath the glans penis is pierced with brass rings, the function of the ring is to enhance stimulation during sex."7